FirasAguel/personal-dashboard/README.md

-This is a dashboard for widgets made as a React practice project.
+This is a dashboard for widgets made as a React practice project and to learn testing and ci/cd.

 ## Getting Started